espocrm/documentation/docs/administration/config-params.md

 * emailReminderPortionSize – `10` – how much email reminders can be sent at once (as of v7.0);
 * notificationsMaxSize – `5` – how much in-app notifications is shown when the notification panel is shown up;
 * notificationsCheckInterval – `10` – an interval between checks for new notifications (actual only if web socket is not enabled);
 * popupNotificationsCheckInterval – `15` – an interval between checks for new popup notifications (actual only if web socket is not enabled) (as of v7.3.2);
+* reminderMaxCount – `10` – a max number of reminders per event (as of v8.3.0);

 ### Emails